Sedith/advent_of_code/2024/07 - Bridge Repair/README.md

 ## Part 2

 Mostly similar, with 3 operations.
+Computing the concatenation is faster using `len(str(b))` than using `int(log(b, 10) + 1)` (about 13%)
-I tried minor operations, among which the branches are terminated if the current value is already bigger than the expected outcome.
+The recursion branches are terminated if the curretn value is already bigger than the target result.
+Surprisingly, doing the same for part 1 slightly slows down the computation.
+I assume it's mostly the concatenation that triggers this condition.
-Didn't manage to reduce below ~3s.
+Didn't manage to reduce below ~2.5s.